 Doris Lin is an animal rights attorney, the Director of Legal Affairs for the Animal Protection League of New Jersey and a member of the steering committee of the League of Humane Voters of New Jersey.

-Doris has worked for a variety of animal groups, including the Animal Protection PAC, Animal Protection League of NJ (f.k.a.
-NJ Animal Rights Alliance), The Bear Education And Resource Group, The Humane Society of the US, and the Animal Welfare Institute.
+Doris has worked for a variety of animal protection groups, including Animal Protection League of NJ (f.k.a.
+NJ Animal Rights Alliance), The Bear Education And Resource Group, the Animal Protection PAC, The Humane Society of the US, and the Animal Welfare Institute.
 She has also founded two student animal rights groups, and served on the Board of the Boston Vegetarian Society.

 As an attorney, she represented NJARA and the BEAR Group in a lawsuit against the state of NJ, successfully invalidating the state's bear hunt plan in 2007.
 She is also a former chair of the NJ State Bar Association's Animal Law Committee, and is the author of "Bear Hunt Controversy Shines the Spotlight on New Jersey's Wildlife Law," published in New Jersey Lawyer Magazine.